 INTRODUCTION

 Aquatic toxicity is the adverse response of aquatic organisms from exposure to chemical or physical agents, and/or their synergistic effects in effluent or receiving water.
 Acute aquatic toxicity refers to adverse response (typically lethality) from a short-term exposure.
-Chronic aquatic toxicity generally refers to a sub-lethal adverse response.
+Chronic aquatic toxicity generally refers to longer exposure duration and measures of both lethal and sub-lethal adverse response, such as reduced growth or reduced reproduction.
 Aquatic toxicity may pose a serious threat to aquatic life.

-Regional Water Quality Control Board Basin plans (Basin plans) contain narrative toxicity water quality objectives for the protection of aquatic life (e.g., no toxic pollutants in toxic amounts).
+Regional water quality control plans (also known as basin plans) contain narrative toxicity water quality objectives for the protection of aquatic life, which generally state that all waters shall be maintained free of toxic substances in concentrations that produce detrimental physiological responses in human, plant, animal, or aquatic life (i.e., no toxic pollutants in toxic amounts).

 Statewide toxicity control requirements are found in the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California, also known as the Statewide Implementation Policy (SIP) (State Water Board, 2005b).
-The SIP provides minimal requirements for implementation of Basin plan narrative toxicity objectives in national pollutant discharge elimination system (NPDES) permits.
+The SIP provides minimal requirements for implementation of basin plan narrative toxicity objectives in national pollutant discharge elimination system (NPDES) permits.
 As a result, effluent limitations have not been established consistently across the regions.

 Numeric water quality objectives and a program of implementation are needed for California to be sufficiently protective of aquatic life in state waters, and thereby protective of beneficial uses.
-Such beneficial uses include, but are not limited to, warm freshwater habitat (WARM), cold freshwater habitat (COLD), wildlife habitat (WILD), estuarine habitat (EST), preservation of rare, threatened, or endangered species (RARE), migration of aquatic organisms (MIGR), spawning reproduction and/or early development (SPWN), marine habitat (MAR), inland saline water habitat (SAL), and wetland habitat (WET).
+Such beneficial uses include, but are not limited to, warm freshwater habitat (WARM); cold freshwater habitat (COLD); wildlife habitat (WILD); estuarine habitat (EST); preservation of rare, threatened, or endangered species (RARE); migration of aquatic organisms (MIGR); spawning reproduction and/or early development (SPWN); marine habitat (MAR); inland saline water habitat (SAL); and wetland habitat (WET).

 The Provisions